City-of-Helsinki/open-city-profile/README.md

 The tests require a Postgres database to which to connect to.
 Here's one way to run the tests:

-* Bring the service up with `docker-compose up`.
+* Bring the service up with `docker compose up`.
 This also brings up the required Postgres server.
-* Run tests within the Django container: `docker-compose exec django pytest`.
+* Run tests within the Django container: `docker compose exec django pytest`.

 ## Issue tracking